Our 3-Step Escape Plan

 Assessing our sites around New Zealand

-We have 667 sites across the country and, as our past use of Class B foams during training may have resulted in some historical PFAS contamination, we have been working through a programme of site assessments.
+We have over 650 sites across the country and, as our past use of Class B foams during training may have resulted in some historical PFAS contamination, we have completed a programme of site assessments.
 A summary of our work can be found here.

 We continue to monitor research and developments on firefighter health impacts of foams containing PFAS by our fellow emergency agencies in Australia.